nwweeden/career-connection-backend/README.md

 ## Getting Started
 1. Clone the repository
 2. `cd film-finder-backend`
-3. `npm run seed` to create and set up your db
+3. `psql -f jobly.sql` to create and set up your db
 4. `npm install` to install dependencies
 5. `npm start`

 This repository is a Node API for the back end.
-Clone with the front end to have a fully function app.
+Clone with the front end to have a fully functioning app.

 Have Fun!